-For me, I didn’t know which one came first, but I did know that as long as my physical issues remained I suffered emotionally.
+For me, I didn’t know which one came first, but I knew that as long as my physical issues remained I suffered emotionally.

-Like so many things about the postpartum phase, we don’t often talk about self-care for our childbirth scars that are so intimately tied to our emotional well-being.
+Like so much about the postpartum phase, we don’t often talk about self-care for our childbirth scars that are so intimately tied to our emotional well-being.

 Whether it’s C-section scars, perineal scars, stretchmark scars, or emotional scars, moms are often left to figure out how to care for their injuries from childbirth on their own.

 Sometimes we accept our scars as proud battle wounds from our pregnancy and childbirth, perhaps as a way to compensate for their impact on our bodies.

 Sometimes we disassociate from or feel negatively toward those scarred areas.